-The single varietal range -all retailing at around 10€ and with productions between 20,000 and 40,000 bottles for Barón de Ley Graciano- includes a balsamic, juicy Tempranillo grown at over 800 metres of altitude; a serious and balanced Graciano; a perfumed balsamic Garnacha grown from French clones and a Maturana, which highlights the powerful colour, concentration and structure of this grape set to have a great future in the Denomination, specially for its ability to combine power with soft tannins.
+The single varietal range -all retailing at around €10-€12 and with productions between 20,000 and 40,000 bottles for Barón de Ley Graciano- includes a serious and balanced Graciano; a perfumed balsamic red Garnacha grown from French clones; a white Garnacha displaying herbs and white fruit aromas; and a Maturana, which highlights the powerful colour, concentration and structure of this grape set to have a great future in the Denomination, specially for its ability to combine power with soft tannins.

-That might be the reason behind the change of Barón de Ley Reserva (€9 in Spain) after the 2010 vintage, which included Maturana (7-10%) and Graciano (5-6%) in the blend, increasing fruit consistency and depth.
-Barón de Ley Reserva (€17) and premium Finca Monasterio (€19) with its unmistakeable and flashy gold metal label, comes from the first vineyards planted around the monastery and features Cabernet Sauvignon in the blend, a variety which is “experimental” in the DOCa Rioja.
+That might be the reason behind the change of Barón de Ley Reserva (€10 in Spain) after the 2010 vintage, which include Maturana (7-10%) in the blend, increasing colour, fruit consistency and depth.
+Above are Barón de Ley Reserva (€18), blends 5-6% Graciano and the premium red Finca Monasterio (€19) with its unmistakeable and flashy gold metal label, sourced from the first vineyards planted around the monastery and featuring Cabernet Sauvignon in the blend, a variety which is “experimental” in the DOCa Rioja.
 This wine has an interesting bottle evolution, with a good potential for 8-10 years.